data-exp-lab/conference-submissions/2018-09-15-scipy-mm-nc/proposal/short.md

 allowing for simultaneous control over the data and an ease-of-use not immediately accessible through the API alone.
 Further, browser latency may be an issue with direct visualization of volumetric data with a widget.
-By compiling our data and pixelizer directly to WebAssembly we can minimize latency that results from data transmission between yt and the browser.
+We minimize latency that results from data transmission between yt and the browser by compiling to WebAssembly and pushing data to the browser.
+Operations on the data are subsequently done in the browser.